Bekwnn/OpenGLSpring/readme.md

 # Spring Simulation - Cloth Mesh

-## Assignment 1 for Computer Animation at UVic - Evan N.
+## Assignment 2 for Computer Animation at UVic - Evan N.

 Created using the atlas framework developed by Mauricio A Rovira Galvez

-The scene contains 2 cubes: one with a piston spring and one with an angular spring.
-The scene and the spring constraints are implemented in 3D rather than 2D.

-I left a debug statement that spits out the cubes positions.
-I thought it might be good to have.
+The scene contains a cloth mesh and a camera which runs on a spline when you push "play".
+It makes use of up to 12 springs per vertex, depending on vertex position.

-Spring system rundown:
+Cloth system rundown:

-### Cube
+### Cloth
 Inherits from the atlas Geometry class.
-Updates its position based on what its ObjectController tells it.
+Updates a 2D vector array of vertex positions based on the sum of each attached spring's forces.
+Supports varied position, number of vertices, and "pinning mode".
+The last determines which vertices remain stationary during simulation.

-### ObjectController
+### MayaCamera
-A controller to handle object movement.
-Has an update function which returns a vector to be added to an object's position.
-Movement can be added in 3 ways: addMove(): flat amount of movement to be carried out next frame addVelocity(): adds a certain amount of constant velocity to the controller addAccel(): adds a certain amount of constant acceleration to the controller
+The MayaCamera from the labs, only with now when play is pressed, user control is taken away and it runs on a spline path defined by a vector array of waypoints and transition durations.
+The waypoint loops from the final position to the starting position indefinitely (closed loop hermite spline).

 ### PistonSpring
-A constraint which holds the spring parameters.
-GetForce() takes the position of two objects and their velocities.
-Returns a force vector.
+Same as the piston spring from assignment 1.

-### AngularSpring
+### ClothScene
-A constraint which holds the spring parameters.
-GetForce takes the position of an object, its velocity, and an anchor.
-Returns a force vector.

-The spring constraints are handled in sceneUpdate().
-The ObjectController is handled in updateGeometry().

-As a word of caution, AngularSpring uses some janky vector math... accurate! but janky.
-I explained it in comments.
+Defines cloth object parameters and waypoint locations and durations.
+Otherwise doesn't do much.

+The cloth updates a vertex array and then builds the vertex face buffer in updateGeometry(), sending it to opengl via opengl's glBufferData.

+Tested to run smoothly on this computer at 25x25 grid of vertices.